blueskydigital/keboola-ex-youtube-reporting/README.md

 ### Limits (3)
 **There is a limitation**.
-This list is going to be reduced to 10 reports per report type (**you can also specify only 3 report types per configuration**), from the oldest to the newer ones.
+This list is going to be reduced to 25 reports per report type (**you can also specify only 3 report types per configuration**), from the oldest to the newer ones.

 This limit helps to manage the limitation of the Youtube Reporting API as well as the the memory used in the Docker environment for Keboola Connection.

 The only implication for the end-user is that he (or she) must to run the same configuration a few times until all reports for specified report types are downloaded.
 Afterwards you should be fine to run the process regularly on a daily basis.

+If (for some reasons) you need to reduce this limit to a lower number of reports per type (for example, the files are to big and there is some memory limitation), you can specify the parameter **batchSize**.
+The number must be less than or equal to 25.

 ### Downloaded data (4)